standard-procedure/plumbing/README.md

 `:threaded` mode handles tasks using a thread pool via [Concurrent Ruby](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Promises.html)).
 Your code should include the "concurrent-ruby" gem in its bundle, as Plumbing does not load it by default.

 However, `:threaded` mode is not safe for Ruby on Rails applications.
-In this case, use `:rails` mode, which is identical to `:threaded`, except it wraps the tasks in the Rails executor.
+In this case, use `:threaded_rails` mode, which is identical to `:threaded`, except it wraps the tasks in the Rails executor.
 This ensures your actors do not interfere with the Rails framework.
 Note that the Concurrent Ruby's default `:io` scheduler will create extra threads at times of high demand, which may put pressure on the ActiveRecord database connection pool.
 A future version of plumbing will allow the thread pool to be adjusted with a maximum number of threads, preventing contention with the connection pool.

 The `timeout` setting is used when performing queries - it defaults to 30s.